sodascience/osmenrich/README.md

 #> 2 Bob    (5.08 52.13)               0
 ```

 ## Local API setup

 OSM enrichment can ask for a lot of data, which can overload public APIs.
 If
 you intend to enrich large amounts of data or compute routing distances (e.g.,
 driving duration) between many points, you should set up a local API endpoint.

-A `docker-compose` workflow for this is available in the separate
+Multiple `docker-compose` workflows for doing this are avaialble in the separate
 [osmenrich_docker
 repository](https://github.com/sodascience/osmenrich_docker).
 Use the `README`
-on the repository for setup instructions.
+in the repository to select the workflow that fits your desired outcome.

 <img src="man/figures/docker.png" width="250px"></img>